Trenhotel: Composition and services

 Trenhotel units ordinarily travel at between 180 km/h and 220 km/h with an average speed of around 200 km/h.

 Traction

 Trenhotel units are trailers so all need to incorporate a tractor locomotive.
 Within Spain, Trenhotel usually uses a Renfe series 252 in electrified areas and Renfe series 334 diesel locomotive in non-electrified areas, while in Portugal it uses CP Series 5600 electric locomotive in electrified areas and CP Series 1400 diesel locomotive in non-electrified areas (only needed if the train is diverted via Badajoz).
 On international routes the locomotive unit is changed at the border (Vilar Formoso).

 Routes

-Trenhotel routes are named after famous Spanish places or people.
-As of recently, Trenhotel routes are limited, so passengers should make sure to check with a train station (or online train app) as to which ones are running.